backdaniel/ancient_fertilizer/README.md

 - Won't "grow" saplings or crops.

 ## Design Choices
-- Should try to support vegetation from other mods without tweaks.
+- Try to support plants from other mods without tweaks.
 - Should only duplicate renewable resources.